community-led-design/kit/src/resources/involving-community-members-in-planning.md

 #### Planning the logistics of a session

-Community members can take on logistics of planning the co-design, and are often well-suited to do so because they're more familiar with potential venues, the best dates and times for members, and local services.
+Community members can take on the logistics of planning the co-design, and are often well-suited to do so because they're more familiar with potential venues, the best dates and times for members, and local services.

-#### Recruiting other community members
+#### Inviting other community members

-Community members have their own ties within the community, so they are well-suited to help recruit additional members for the co-design sessions and planning effort.
+Community members have their own ties within the community, so they are well-suited to help find additional participants for the co-design sessions and planning effort.

 ### Barriers to participation